 Dr Waddington: “Abnormal functioning of the intestinal canal is the precursor of much ill-health, especially of a chronic disease condition.
 Restoration of physiologic intestinal elimination is often the first.
 But too often ignored, important preliminary to the eventual restoration of the health in general.”
 Dr Wiltsie contends that “our knowledge of the normal and abnormal physiology of the colon, and its pathology and management.
 It has not kept pace with that of many organs and systems of the body.
 As long as we continue to assume that the colon will take care of itself, just that long will we remain in complete ignorance of perhaps the most important source of ill health in the whole body.”

-Along with educated and skilled hygienists, colonic irrigation has become a valuable adjunctive modality to the physician in treating disease.
-At the time of this writing, colon hydrotherapy is still relatively unknown and misunderstood.
-Colonic irrigation can play an essential role in achieving and maintaining vibrant health when combined with sound nutrition, exercise, and a positive mental and spiritual outlook.
+Along with educated and skilled hygienists, colonic irrigation has become a valuable adjunctive modality for the physician in treating disease.
+At this time, colon hydrotherapy is still relatively unknown and misunderstood.
+Colonic irrigation can be essential in achieving and maintaining vibrant health combined with sound nutrition, exercise, and a positive mental and spiritual outlook.